Monochromatization of $e^+e^-$ colliders with a large crossing angle: Abstract

 \section{Abstract}

-The relative center-of-mass energy spread $\sigma_W/W$ at \epem colliders is ${\cal O}(10^{-3})$, which is much larger than the widths of narrow resonances produced in the $s$-channel in \epem collisions.
-This fact greatly lowers the resonance production rates of the \jpsi, \psitwos, \YOneS, \YTwoS and \YThreeS mesons and makes it extremely difficult to observe resonance production of the Higgs boson.
-Thus, a significant reduction of the center-of-mass energy spread would open up great opportunities in the search for new physics in rare decays of narrow resonances, the search for new narrow states with small $\Gamma_{\epem}$, the study of true muonium and tauonium, etc. The existing monochromatization scheme is only suitable for head-on collisions, while \epem colliders with crossing angles (the so-called Crab Waist collision scheme) can provide significantly higher luminosity due to reduced collision effects.
-In this paper, we propose a new monochromatization method for colliders with a large crossing angle.
-The contribution of the beam energy spread to the spread of the center-of-mass energy is canceled by introducing an appropriate energy--angle correlation at the interaction point; $\sigma_W/W \sim$ (3--5)$\times 10^{-6}$ appears possible.
-Limitations of the proposed method are also considered.
+The relative center-of-mass energy spread $\sigma_W/W$ at \epem colliders is ${\cal O}(10^{-3})$, which is much larger than the widths of narrow resonances \jpsi, \psitwos, \YOneS, \YTwoS, \YThreeS mesons, tauonium and some others.
+It's reduction would significantly increase the resonance production rates and open up great opportunities in the search for new physics.
+In this paper, we propose a new monochromatization method for colliders with a large crossing angle (which can provide a high luminosity).
+The contribution of the beam energy spread to $\sigma_W$ is canceled by introducing an appropriate energy--angle correlation at the interaction point; $\sigma_W/W \!\!\sim\!\!$ (0.5--1)$\times 10^{-5}$ appears possible.